moclojer/moclojer/docs/releases/next.md

 ## What’s Changed

-* Enhanced logging capabilities to include the host of the request along by @avelino <https://github.com/moclojer/moclojer/issues/241>
+* Enhanced logging capabilities now include the host of the request, contributed by @avelino.
+See issue #241 <https://github.com/moclojer/moclojer/issues/241> for more details.

 ## Contributors